 Office Hours: 8 a.m. to 5 p.m.
 PST Monday - Friday

 Spokane, WA 99216

-This course will focus on learning to read, reading to learn, and an introduction to reading assessment.
-As part of these two key areas of reading instruction, the five elements of effective reading instruction will be highlighted, including definitions, implications for instruction, and future directions.
-These five elements include instruction in: phonemic awareness, phonics, fluency, vocabulary, and text comprehension.
-Further, we discuss information on teacher preparation in learning about comprehension strategy instruction and reading instruction, as well as how to integrate computer technology into the classroom.
-Additionally, the course will provide information on important assessment terms and definitions and will explore how reading assessment fits within federal mandated programs.
-This analysis includes specific recommendations on 29 reading assessments.
-Finally, the course describes how teachers can conduct pivotal curriculum-based measurement procedures in their classrooms.
+This course will focus on grades K–3 and 4–12 reading instruction and an introduction to reading assessment.
+As part of these two key areas of reading instruction, the five elements of effective reading instruction for grades K–3 will be highlighted, including definitions, implications for instruction, and future directions.
+These five elements include instruction in phonemic awareness, phonics, fluency, vocabulary, and text comprehension.
+Additionally, the five elements of effective reading instruction for grades 4–12 will be highlighted, including definitions, implications for instruction, and future directions.
+These five elements include instruction in word study, fluency, vocabulary, comprehension, and motivation.
+The course will also provide information on important assessment terms and definitions and will explore how reading assessment fits within federally mandated programs.
+This analysis includes specific recommendations for understanding student reading needs using screening, diagnostic, and progress-monitoring assessments.
+Finally, the course describes how teachers can conduct and use pivotal curriculum-based measurement (CBM) procedures in their classrooms.